 Join one or more of the new Career Communities to determine if the path you are considering aligns with your short- and long-term goals.
 Consult with community facilitators, connect with employers, and learn with fellow students about educational preparation, employment opportunities, insider tips, industry-related interview questions, and more.

 Students with the Art History B.A. degree take their education in many directions, whether moving immediately into a career or going on to graduate or professional studies.
 A degree in art history not only provides you with a specific body of knowledge and skills, it also challenges you to be flexible and to think creatively and analytically in a variety of situations.

 Based on your specific interests, your initial and long-term opportunities may include positions in museums, sales, education, media, non-profit organizations, state or federal government, business, galleries, auction houses, or as an entrepreneur providing curatorial services.
 You may be interested in becoming an archivist, curator, or employee of a museum.
-Forty percent of art history majors choose to double major, combining multiple areas of specialization and interest.

 The employment outlook is positive for students with an art history degree.
 In the 2012-2022 decade, employment in this field is expected to grow by 11%, on par with the anticipated growth for all occupations, as a result of the public's interest in the services required to maintain and store valued objects and information.